zhoujuncc1/xy_routing/README.md

-# Shenjing NoC routing simulator
+# A simple NoC routing simulator
 This is the NoC routing simulator developed for Shenjing neuromorphic accelerator[[1]](#citation).
 It can also be used for general network simulations.
 It currently supports:
 1. Mesh network;
 2. Simple XY routing;